 To help, we have also created a template which you can fill out and send to your mortgage provider informing them you have been affected by the coronavirus.
 Or, if you’re not comfortable doing this, fill out the form and send it to us.
 We will send this form on your behalf.

-Until this gets approved though, call your landlord or estate agent if you’re struggling to afford rent.
-The Residential Landlords Association, and other related trade bodies, have recommended that tenants affected by the coronavirus are treated “sympathetically”.
+The Residential Landlords Association, and other related trade bodies, has recommended that tenants affected by the coronavirus are treated “sympathetically”.

 Although you’ll have to repay rent eventually, you might be able to negotiate delayed or reduced payments until the crisis is resolved.

 If you’re a council tenant, further information is available on the GOV website: https://www.gov.uk/council-housing/types-of-tenancy